binsky08/amct/README.md

 - name
 - type
 - answers
+- orientation (only required for the dropList type)

 A question can contain the following additional elements
-- orientation (only required for the dropList type)
+- useDisabled (optional; to use with the dropList type)
 - description (optional; shows preformatted text in a html pre element)

 ## Question format